 Helen was painted as the evil mother and wife from the start.
 She was built up as a harridan in comparison to the apparently more saintly Sylvia.
 Sylvia’s only faults appeared to be having an affair and her reminding her husband that she was with the wrong man for 20 years.

 Helen was secretly seeking grounds for a divorce from Ken with a large alimony settlement thrown in.
 Helen also seemed in an intense fear of her daughter growing up, and discovering sex.
-She even getting her to clean the Hunter’s toilet (I kid you not).
+She even got her to clean the Hunter’s toilet (I kid you not).

 However, at its most extreme, after her daughter spends a night on the beach with Johnny.
 Molly is forcibly given a physical examination from a doctor to check she is still a virgin.
 The leading up scene to this although chilling, was shocking in that there was no reason for it.
 Had Helen’s story been explored as much as Sylvia’s this may have given us more insight into this callous act.

 Kennedy as Bart, however, won my sympathy.
 I found Bart as a man who was desperately trying to hold onto his family home and his wife.
 He sadly failed to hold onto both.
-This seen at the start where he seems to test Sylvia’s feelings for Ken, when they discuss Ken’s letter.
+This was seen at the start where he seems to test Sylvia’s feelings for Ken when they discuss Ken’s letter.

 Sylvia talked of the fact that Bart did not make repairs to the house in case of further damage.
 She could have been talking about their marriage, with Ken fixing up the house and her heart.
 Bart even forgives Sylvia for her affair.
 Later he is seen in the film, as awaiting admission to a hospital, after his drinking problem continues.